Sören Börjesson

-Sören Börjesson (born 14 March 1956) is a Swedish football manager and former player.
+Sören Börjesson (14 March 1956 – 26 September 2024) was a Swedish football manager and player.
 He made five appearances for Sweden, 182 Allsvenskan appearances for Örgryte IS and 22 Allsvenskan appearances for Djurgårdens IF.
 After his active career, he became youth and assistant coach in Örgryte IS, later manager in the 2006 season.

-He is the son of Helge Börjesson and nephew of Rune Helgesson who were also footballers.
+Sören Börjesson was born on 14 March 1956.
+He was the son of Helge Börjesson and nephew of Rune Börjesson who were also footballers.
+He died on 26 September 2024, at the age of 68.